unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 The full Aperture Tiles source code, available for download from [GitHub](https://github.com/oculusinfo/aperture-tiles/tree/master), is not required for this example.
 For information on full installations of Aperture Tiles, see the [Installation](../installation/) page.

 ### <a name="environment-variables"></a> Environment Variables ###
-Set the following environment variables:
+Set the following environment variable:

 <div class="details props">
 	<div class="innerProps">